.png)

 Our Board

-The Somesville Library Board of Trustees is made up of dedicated year-round and summer residents who have a passion for preserving tradition while meeting the needs of today's visitors and residents.
+The Somesville Library Board of Trustees is made up of some 20 year-round and summer residents who have a passion for preserving tradition while meeting the needs of today's visitors and residents.
+The board makes big-picture decisions to keep the library aligned with its historical mission.

 Celebrating Our History